-Reinstatement of a former member’s certificate of registration (“certificate”) can only be ordered by a panel of the Discipline Committee as it is the only committee that can revoke a member’s certificate.
+Reinstatement of a former registrant’s certificate of registration (“certificate”) can only be ordered by a panel of the Discipline Committee as it is the only committee that can revoke a registrant’s certificate.

 Application for Reinstatement

-A revoked “member” may apply, in writing, to the Registrar for the reinstatement of his or her certificate, one year after the revocation.
-(In cases where revocation resulted from a finding of sexual abuse of a patient, the revoked member can only apply for reinstatement after five years.)
+A revoked “registrant” may apply, in writing, to the Registrar for the reinstatement of his or her certificate, one year after the revocation.
+(In cases where revocation resulted from a finding of sexual abuse of a patient, the revoked registrant can only apply for reinstatement after five years.)

 No Right to Appeal